Costa Rica active naturalist private custom nature tour

 After breakfast we travel by 4x4 and by foot across rivers, through pastures and pineapple fields, and into a primary flatland rain forest.
 The culmination of this journey is an ancient (more than 400 years old) tree.
 We named him Abraham, for his ancestral stature in the jungle.
 We are ascending to the platform 110 feet above the ground to watch the forest, birds flying below you, and howling monkeys in trees next to you.
 This is a genuine "canopy tour", where you sit in the canopy and watch nature, at your leisure.
 Scientists estimate 70 to 90% of life in the rain forest is in the canopy.

-And it it our favorite place to have lunch.
+Here in the jungle canopy is our favorite place to have lunch.

 We have about 4 hours of driving today.
 The Caribbean zone is perhaps the most primitive and ignored part of Costa Rica, and is rich in bio diversity and REAL people.
 We will stop at the animal rescue sanctuary of Luis and Judy Ramirez, with star guests Buttercup and Spiderman.